About me

 How I Work

 I trained in the 'integrative' diploma programme at Metanoia Institute in London.
-It is my belief that therapy and counselling can often overcomplicate theoretical concepts, leaving potential clients unclear on what terms like this mean.
+Therapy and counselling can often overcomplicate theoretical concepts, leaving potential clients unclear on what terms like this mean.
 So, to break my training down, integrative refers to an approach where I use different techniques and ideas from a broad range of therapeutic schools to address a client's unique needs.
-In other words, I start with the clients needs and then consider which theories and psychological concepts might best suit these, rather than being fixed on a single approach.
+In other words, I start with your needs and then consider which theories and psychological concepts might best suit these, rather than being fixed on a single approach.

-I hold two core beliefs in my practice: that the needs and individual humanity of each client are the core of therapy and that the past often has an influence on how you live your life today (the ‘psychodynamic’ model).
-In terms of psychodynamic thinking, psychological distress can very often be caused by the experiences that we have at the hands of our primary caregivers.
-These early experiences become an internalised blueprint which shapes our sense of self throughout later life and can reverberate down through later years.
-I hold this concept lightly and it does not mean that the sum of therapy has to focus on these early experiences, but it often gives us a good starting point.
+I use many different theories but am drawn to the idea that the past often has an influence on how you live your life today (described as the ‘psychodynamic’ model).
+In terms of this psychodynamic thinking, psychological distress can very often be caused by the experiences that we have in our early years.
+These experiences become an internalised blueprint which shapes our sense of self throughout later life and can reverberate down through later years.
+It does not mean that the sum of therapy has to focus on these early experiences, but it often gives us a good starting point.

 The relationship that forms between therapist and client is totally unique and is a key focus of my work.
 Like all healthy relationships, this means that therapy can involve challenging conversations that explore difficult subjects and the pain associated with them, but can also offer laughter, light and hope.